 masked.
 This mask default allows for a board bring-up free of spurious interrupts at

 At power-on, the I/Os are configured as inputs.
-However, the system master can enable
+However, the system controller can enable

 the I/Os as either inputs or outputs by writing to the I/O configuration bits.
 The data for

 each input or output is kept in the corresponding input or output register.
 The polarity of

 the Input Port register can be inverted with the Polarity Inversion register, saving external